Chart Color Schemes

 Marshall is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As evaluated in the latest Census, dwelling structures in Marshall consisted of 70.2% houses and 29.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Vic.'s 84.6% houses and 15.4% other dwellings.
-Home ownership in Marshall was at 34.9%, with mortgaged dwellings at 36.0% and rented dwellings at 29.1%.
-The median monthly mortgage repayment in Marshall was $1,600, below Non-Metro Vic.'s average of $1,712.
-The median weekly rent figure in Marshall was $390, compared to Non-Metro Vic.'s $335.
-Nationally, Marshall's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Dwelling structure in Marshall, as per the latest Census, consisted of 70.2% houses and 29.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro Vic.'s dwelling structure was 84.6% houses and 15.4% other dwellings.
+Home ownership in Marshall stood at 34.9%, with the rest of dwellings either mortgaged (36.0%) or rented (29.1%).
+The median monthly mortgage repayment in Marshall was $1,600, lower than Non-Metro Vic.'s average of $1,712.
+The median weekly rent figure in Marshall was recorded at $390, compared to Non-Metro Vic.'s $335.
+Nationally, Marshall's mortgage repayments were significantly lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing